Here are the answers to our most frequently asked questions. This information applies to all the campervans listed with

 We work on a nightly rate – like a hotel stay – where standard pick-up time is 2pm and drop-off time is midday.
 If you wish to extend this, you can select an Early Pick-Up (from 10am or earlier by arrangement) and/or Late Drop-off (up to 4pm or later by arrangement) from the Extras list.
 Note: the owner will reach out to you close to your trip start/end to agree specific times and locations as application.

 Can you deliver the van to me?

 Many of the campervan owners offer a delivery service.
 It will either be listed as an Extra or the owner will quote a price on request to cover their transport costs and time.
 A rough estimate would be about $1 per km from the home location of the van… which is generally the same price as a taxi/Uber so it’s often easier just to do that!

 Can I fit a child seat?

 Most of the campervans have passenger seats suitable for child car seats or boosters.
-Some owners can also provide car seats as an extra if you are travelling from overseas or coming by public transport.
-But please note: many of our vans are two berth vehicles and a child is counted as a person for freedom camping… so unless the trip is one one adult and one child (or the van has been certified self-contained for 3 people) we may not be able to help you, sorry.
+Some owners can also provide car seats as an extra if you are traveling from overseas or coming by public transport.
+But please note: many of our vans are two berth vehicles and a child is counted as a person for freedom camping… so unless the trip is one adult and one child (or the van has been certified self-contained for 3 people) we may not be able to help you, sorry.
 Please get in touch if you have specific requirements.

 Do your vans have an electrical hook-up?